HelmyBlub/chatSim/tasks.md

 ---------------------------------------------------
 Tasks done today:
+- more structured map house placing, do not place houses above each other
+    - add tileSize value
+    - map size has to be multiple of tileSize
+    - change houses to be build on correct locations fitting to a tile
+    - make some data structure to know what tiles is empty and which not
+        - check that despawning houses empty tiles
+    - houses should not be build on same tile
 - instead of switching jobs use house storage capacity for gatherer job
     - need starving
         - look at home for food